Is CBD legal in Minnesota?

 Only the third reason listed — the laws — could change.
 The biology of the plant and of humans will not change.

-Despite the fact that CBD itself is not illegal, its federal legal status is still more complicated in 2018, than that statement seems to imply.
-We’ll dig into it here.
+CBD itself is not illegal.
+But its federal legal status is still more complicated in 2018, than that statement seems to imply.
+And we’ll dig into it here.

 First though, what is Cannabidiol, or CBD?
 The second-most researched chemical in cannabis is Cannabidiol.
 CBD relaxes muscles, has other therapeutic effects, and is non-psychoactive.